 The People's Newspaper, published in May 1954, talked about the event "We have won the Dien Bien Phu battle".
 Thanks to careful and meticulous preservation, the original issues have remained intact over more than 70 years.

-He had many unique press publications.
-This was one of the publications during the Dien Bien Phu Campaign, the People's Army Newspaper organized a frontline editorial office, published 33 issues right at the front, and distributed them directly to officers and soldiers in the trenches.
+He has many unique press publications.
+This is one of the publications during the Dien Bien Phu Campaign, the People's Army Newspaper organized a frontline editorial office, published 33 issues right at the front, distributed directly to officers and soldiers in the trenches.

 Inheriting the collection of old newspapers left by his ancestors, today, from old relationships in the antique collecting world to social networks, Mr. Dung hunts for newspapers quickly.
 He only needs to make a phone call to tell him where to buy old newspapers and he will come to that place to buy them.

-Every day he still spends many hours reading, classifying, arranging and recording all publications for readers and visitors to easily look up.
+Every day he still spends many hours reading, classifying, arranging and recording all publications so that readers and visitors can easily look them up.

 Although the high-rise building, located on a central street in the city, is not for rent, he still dedicates most of the space to preservation.
 Many of the first issues of major domestic press agencies are kept here.